nunofachada/perfandpubtools/README.md

 #### Example 10.
 Scalability of parallel implementations for increasing number of threads

-* Plot the scalability of parallel implementations for increasing number of threads.
-The plotted results are equivalent to figure 6d of the aforementioned manuscript.
+The 'computational size', i.e. the `csize` field, defined in the implementation specs passed to the [perfstats](perfstats.m) function can be used in alternative contexts.
+In this example, we use the `csize` field to specify the number of threads used to perform a set of simulation runs, i.e., replications.
+The following commands will plot the scalability of the several PPHPC parallel implementations for increasing number of threads.
+The plotted results are equivalent to figure 6d of the "[Parallelization Strategies...](http://arxiv.org/abs/1507.04047)"
+manuscript:

 ```matlab
 % Specify ST implementation specs, note that the data is always the same